SmartContractSecurity/SWC-registry/README.md

     <img src="https://gitcoin.co/funding/embed?repo=https://github.com/SmartContractSecurity/SWC-registry/&max_age=60&badge=1">
 </a>

+### Scope of Weaknesses

+SWCs should be concerned with weaknesses that can be identified within the code of a smart contract, typically Solidity.
+Weaknesses in 'smart contract adjacent' code should not be included.
+For example, the [gas siphoning attack](https://github.com/SmartContractSecurity/SWC-registry/pull/140) occurs in wallet code, and should be protected against in wallet code.

 ## Contact

-This repository is maintained by the [Mythril](https://mythril.ai) team.
-Join the #swc-registry channel on the [Mythril Community Discord Server](https://discord.gg/qcNvR2r) for discussions.
+This repository is maintained by the team behind [MythX](https://mythx.io).

+Please join the #swc-registry channel on the [MythX Discord](https://discord.gg/qcNvR2r) for discussions.